 Agnes Andersson Djurfeldt is a Professor in Human Geography with a focus on development geography.
-Her research interests focus on rural based processes of transformation within and outside agriculture in sub-Saharan Africa involving changing rural and multi-spatial livelihoods, gender based access to productive resources within and outside agriculture, consumption and intra-household division of labor and income.
-Recent research interests include lower level urbanization and inclusive urban growth and how this is related to kinship relations, linkages to rural agriculture and local governance.
+Her research interests focus on rural based processes of change within and outside agriculture in sub-Saharan Africa involving shifting rural and multi-spatial livelihoods, gender based access to productive resources within and outside agriculture, consumption and intra-household division of labor and income.
+Recent research interests include lower level urbanization and the possibilities for inclusive urban growth and how this is related to kinship relations, linkages to rural agriculture and local governance.

 Methodologically she uses a mixed methods approach combining the use of quantitative data, with qualitative field work at the individual, household and village level.
 She has carried out fieldwork mainly in Ghana, Kenya, Malawi, Nigeria, Tanzania, Zambia and Zimbabwe.

 She has taught at the masters level for a number of years, especially in the Lund University Master of International Development and Management, where she was the Programme Director for several years.
 At present she is involved in the course on Rural and Urban Livelihoods within the programme and also supervises masters and doctoral theses.

 Agnes is the course convenor of the Faculty of Social Science Ph.D course within the Agenda 2030 graduate school

 Current research projects

 At present Agnes is the principal investigator of the VR funded project, Explaining inclusive lower-level urbanization in Tanzania and Uganda, 2021-2023.

 The project studies lower level urbanization in Uganda and Tanzania, aiming to assess under what social, economic and spatial conditions that processes of urbanization at the lowest level of the urban hierarchy can promote the livelihoods and welfare of residents in small towns.